IRS Forms

 • Many energy projects follow a base 6 percent investment credit that increases to 30 percent if prevailing wage and apprenticeship requirements are satisfied or if an exception applies, with possible adders for domestic content and energy communities.

-• Low‑income communities bonus credits can add 10 or 20 percentage points for qualifying small solar and wind facilities that receive an allocation.
+• Low‑income communities bonus credits can add 10 or 20 percentage points for qualifying small solar and wind facilities under 5 MW ac that receive an allocation (facilities of 5 MW ac or more are disqualified regardless of location).

 • You aggregate credits on Form 3800, apply ordering and limitation rules, and carry unused general business credits back 1 year and forward 20 years.